Washington, DC, NW

 Shinberg Levinas Architects (architect)

 A renovation of an existing residence located in the Georgetown neighborhood of Washington, DC, the Levinas Residence landscape includes a series of new garden spaces, a walled court, and a new swimming pool terrace.
-The design is conceived as a series of enclosed gardens intended primarily for relaxation on a day to day basis, but also capable of hosting social events and acting as an open-air museum for the display of the owner’s large collection of outdoor sculpture.
+LAB’s design strategy includes as a series of enclosed gardens that function as daily spaces for relaxation, but are also capable of hosting social events and acting as an open-air museum for the display of the owner’s large collection of outdoor sculpture.

 Photographs: Eric Laignel